finos/FDC3/docs/api-bridging/spec.md

 The latter two types embody workflows that may be broken by an agent disconnecting from the bridge either before or during the processing of the request.

-When processing the disconnection of agent from the bridge, the bridge MUST examine requests currently 'in-flight' and:
+When processing the disconnection of an agent from the bridge, the bridge MUST examine requests currently 'in-flight' and:

 * For requests that require the bridge to collate multiple responses:
   * complete those that no longer require further responses (all other agents have responded), or